curcaandrei/wade/openapi/case-studies-and-usage-examples.md

 **Objective**: To form an IT team with specific skills and location preferences.

 **Process**:
+- User logs into the application
+- User gives access to data from various providers
-- User inputs desired skills (e.g., Web technologies, open hardware) and location preferences (Romania, Chile).
+- User inputs that they search for It professionals with desired skills (e.g., Web technologies, open hardware) and location preferences (Romania, Chile).
 - The system uses the RDF knowledge graph to identify potential team members.
 - Recommendations are provided through the `/recommendations` endpoint.
+- Recommendations are displayed in the frontend
+- User provides feedback (optional)
+  - Feedback is used to refine the search

 **Outcome**: The user receives a curated list of professionals matching the specified criteria.